Kia Ora and Welcome to Scallywaggs Senior Kindergarten

 • Please write any special requirements on the sign-in sheet or let any of the teachers know on the day.

 • Please ensure written permission in our medication folder is given for us to give any medicine your child requires while here with us.
 This is a legal requirement that we must have on our records.

-• As a centre we undertake self reviews on a regular basis to ensure we are meeting the needs of our children, families, the community and any legislative requirements.
+• As a centre we undertake internal reviews on a regular basis to ensure we are meeting the needs of our children, families, the community and any legislative requirements.

 • We invite you to participate and contribute in our policy review process.
 We review different policies monthly.
 These policies will be available to read online.

 • The Senior Kindergarten surveys will be sent home with your child from time to time.

 • Scallywaggs Kindergarten & Care receives funding from the Ministry of Education, details of this spending is displayed on the parent notice board.

 • In this pack there is a “Me and my whanau” sheet.
 Please fill this in and return to our centre as soon as possible.
 This information helps us to better understand your child as she/he enters into their new Kindergarten.

 We are looking forward to having you and your child/ren in our Kindergarten